Digital Wellbeing Apps for Daily Habits (iPhone, 2026)

 Quick comparison: 5 digital wellbeing apps for iPhone (2026)

-App Enforcement Habit Integration Replacement Layer Price
+App Enforcement Habit Integration Replacement Layer AI photo verification (Anti-Cheat) Price

 Each app picks a different point on the integration axis.
 Habit Doom is the most fully integrated.
 Apple's built-in option is the most accessible but the least enforced.
 Opal is blocking-first with light habit support.
 Jomo handles the redirect layer specifically.
 Calm and Headspace are wellbeing-adjacent but focused on meditation rather than general habits.